cromlyngames/Arkanopolis---risus-death-funnel/README.md

 Free Risus Rules by S. J. Ross: http://risus.cumberlandgames.com/

-City Career chart on imgur:		http://imgur.com/a/ciuX9 Frontier Career chart: 				wip
+City Career chart is the City. png file.
+Also on imgur:		http://imgur.com/a/ciuX9 Frontier Career chart: 				is the frontier.png file

 This will be a brutal game.
 It is advised to roll 2-3 characters.
 "The quicker it is to create a character... the more ok it is to be lethal because the player can roll up another character and be back in the game quickly."